This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Drippings from roasted turkey recipe
+- drippings from roasted turkey

-- 1/2 cup all-purpose flour
+- ½ cup all-purpose flour

-- 4 cups low-sodium chicken broth (or turkey or vegetable broth)
+- 4 cups low-sodium chicken broth, or turkey or vegetable broth

-- Salt and pepper, to taste
+- black pepper, to taste

 Instructions

-- Prepare the Giblets (Optional):
+Prepare the Giblets (Optional)

 - Place the turkey neck, heart, liver, and gizzards into a medium saucepan.
 Cover them completely with water and bring to a boil.
 Once boiling, reduce the heat and let it simmer for about 1 hour, or until the giblets are fully cooked.